Codeforces/codegame/src/client_gen/markdown/api-intro.md

 The method should return the action you desire to perform this tick.

-For debugging purposes, there is also another method — `debug_update`, that has same parameters, and is called continiously while the app is running (not in batch mode).
+For debugging purposes, there is also another method — `debug_update`, that has same parameters, and is called continiously while the app is running (not in batch mode), if the client is waiting for the next tick.
+There will always be at least one debug update between ticks.

 ## Objects description